 There are many trails stemming directly out of the Ag Museum grounds.
 Hike along Ahtanum Creek and then head up Ahtanum Ridge for a spectacular view of the valley and the museum!

-The blacksmithing demonstration may be seen during the Annual Expo the third weekend in August, and during Old Town Days on Fatherís Day weekend, when the Civil War Reenactment group is at the Ag Museum for the "Battle of the Gap" demonstration.
+The blacksmithing demonstration may be seen during the Pioneer Power Show the third weekend in August, and during Old Town Days on Fatherís Day weekend, when the Civil War Reenactment group is at the Ag Museum for the "Battle of the Gap" demonstration.